Triman03/Triman03/README.md

 - 👋 Hello there!
-   My name is Oyedepo Samuel but you can call me Trinity. i am a passionate Mobile Developer with a love for crafting user-friendly apps.
+   My name is Oyedepo Samuel but you can call me Trinity.
+I am a passionate Mobile Developer with a love for crafting user-friendly apps.